Help children to love their hearing aids

 Focus on the positive

 Share examples of famous people with hearing loss.
-There are actors, rap artists, painters, soccer players, along with historical figures such as inventor Thomas Edison or composer Beethoven, If you want someone closer to their age, child actor Millie Bobby Brown cannot hear in one ear.
-(Although your child might not ready to watch the supernatural series she's best known for, Stranger Things, for a few years)
+There are actors, rap artists, painters, soccer players, along with historical figures such as inventor Thomas Edison or composer Beethoven.
+If you want someone closer to their age, child actor Millie Bobby Brown cannot hear in one ear.
+(Although your child might not be ready to watch the series, she's best known for Stranger Things.)